LeMansHack/lemansscene/readme.md

 The generation of said landscape will be done using realtime data from LeMans. :O

 ## Keyboard Events

+To help during development, for testing and for fun, there is a keyhandler for handling keyboard presses.
+Some of these are for tweaking values.
+Some are for helping you out.
+(Such as the Esc -> Toggle Play/Pause) Others are simply for fun : )

 Key | Event
 --- | ---
 **Permanent Shortcuts**